 You can only participate in the IEC once (unless you already had an IEC visa before 2015, in which case you can apply again).

 The visa is valid for 24 months.

 The quota for the UK is roughly 5,000 annually.

-The changes that were implemented in 2015 still apply for 2018.
+The key changes that were implemented in 2015 still apply for 2019, with a few additions.

 You cannot apply as a couple.
 Each applicant applies individually on their own merit.

 You will need to prove you have $2,500 CAD in the bank upon entering the country.

 From when the final application is sent, it can take up to 8 weeks to actually receive the visa.
 You then have 1 year to enter the country.
 Your 2-year visa will begin the day that you enter Canada and officially activate your visa.